Table of Contents

 Photoreceptors are responsible for photomorphogenesis.

-When the seed which was initially in an environment of complete darkness is exposed to light, results in the activation of photoreceptors in the seed.
+When the seed which was initially in an environment of complete darkness is exposed to light, it results in the activation of photoreceptors in the seed.
 This is because the seeds are exposed to electromagnetic radiation, especially to red or far-red wavelength of light.
 The signals are transmitted into the nucleus by the receptors through a signal transduction pathway, which stimulates the genes responsible for growth and development.

 A plant has the following types of photoreceptors:

 Phytochromes are proteinaceous plant pigments which are light-sensitive.
 These photo-sensitive pigments act as receptors which help the plant detect incident light.

 There are several types of phytochromes present within a plant that either work independently of each other or can work together in the photomorphogenesis process.